A thought-provoking, informative and at times hilarious memoir of the author's quest for everlasting happiness through various spiritual traditions

-Not wanting to be a fraud, she decided to discover the secret to true and lasting happiness before writing a single word.
-As a devout atheist, her quest was to take her on an unexpected path deep into the heart of the world's spiritual traditions.
+Not wanting to be a fraud, Siobhan set out to discover the secret to true and lasting happiness.
+Her quest took her on an unexpected path deep into the heart of the world's spiritual traditions.

-Something More is the result of her quest and it offers readers a funny and moving account of Siobhan's journey, as she found religion - and promptly lost it again - then went on to develop her own spiritual 'pick and mix' of practises from Buddhist chanting, Irish yoga, Jewish philosophy and Reiki healing, to connecting with her inner goddess and finding her shamanic spirit animal (who, it turns out, was a large, black, talking horse).
+SOMETHING MORE is a funny and moving account of Siobhan's journey, as she found religion - and promptly lost it again - then went on to develop her own spiritual 'pick and mix' of practises from Buddhist chanting, Irish yoga, Jewish philosophy and Reiki healing, to connecting with her inner goddess and finding her shamanic spirit animal (who, it turns out, was a large, black, talking horse).

 Full of brutally honest anecdotes and age-old wisdom, SOMETHING MORE is for anyone who has ever thought about exploring their spiritual side, and those who might feel disillusioned by organised religion but still crave that elusive 'something more'.
 After all, who wouldn't want to find inner peace and everlasting happiness?